Measuring non-exchangeable tail dependence using tail copulas: Introduction

 \section{Introduction}

-The dependence between two continuous random variables $X$ and $Y$ is summarized by the \emph{copula} $C$ of $(X,Y)$, the distribution function of $(F_X(X),F_Y(Y))$, where $F_X$ and $F_Y$ are distribution functions of $X$ and $Y$, respectively.
-A particular interest in extreme value analysis and application in, for example, finance, insurance and risk management, is to quantify dependence in tail regions, namely, to summarize the tendency for $X$ and $Y$ to jointly take on extremely small (or large) values by a single number.
-One popular measure of such tail dependence is the \emph{tail dependence coefficient (TDC)} $\lambda(C)=\lim_{p\downarrow 0}\frac{C(p,p)}{p}$ \citep{sibuya1960bivariate}.
-Despite its popularity, TDC is known to typically underestimate degree of tail dependence since it depends only on the main diagonal of $C$; see \citet{furman2015paths} and references therein.
+The dependence between two continuous random variables $X\sim F$ and $Y\sim G$ is characterized by their \emph{copula} $C:[0,1]^2\rightarrow [0,1]$, that is the distribution function of $(F(X),G(Y))$.
+Of particular interest in extreme value analysis is to quantify dependence in tail regions, so to summarize the tendency for $X$ and $Y$ to jointly take on extremely small (or large) values.
+According to \cite{ledford1996statistics,ledford1997modelling}, \cite{ramos2009new} and \cite{hua2011tail}, (lower) tail dependence of the bivariate random vector $(X,Y)$ can be described by the \emph{tail order} $1/\eta$, where $\eta\in (0,1]$, and the \emph{tail dependence parameter} $\lambda\geq 0$ such that

-Various measures of tail dependence have been proposed to overcome the issue of underestimation of tail dependence. \citet{furman2015paths} proposed variants of tail dependence coefficients, which evaluate the underlying copula $C$ in the tail region not only along the main diagonal but also along all possible paths toward the corner of the tail region.
-The main difficulty of their proposed indices is their computation and estimation since the path of maximal dependence for a given $C$ is not analytically available in general.
-An alternative construction of measures of tail dependence is based on dependence measures, such as Spearman's rho and Kendall's tau, of the conditional, or unconditional distribution of $C$ in the tail part of interest; see, for example, \citet{charpentier2003tail} for the former approach and \citet{schmid2007multivariateTail} and \citet{asimit2016tail} for the latter.
-However, there is no unified framework for comparing these measures.
-In addition, relationships of these measures to path-based measures are still unclear.